 Unattended activities: Inflection points where the software is programmed to route a document and add a task to a user’s work queue or move a document from a watched folder into a workflow.

 Take these suggestions and start designing new automated workflows.
-You may want to bring in an external office automation professional in — either a third-party office automation vendor or consultant — to guide the conversation about what is feasible in the short- and long-term.
+You may want to bring in an external office automation professional — either a third-party office automation vendor or consultant — to guide the conversation about what is feasible in the short- and long term.